 The accounting for stock-based compensation requires us to determine the fair value of common stock issued in the form of stock option awards and restricted stock units.
 The fair value of restricted stock units held by employees and non-employee directors is determined based on the fair value of our common stock on the date of the grant.
 We use the value of our common stock at the date of the grant in the calculation of the fair value of our share-based awards.
 The fair value of stock options held by our employees and non-employee directors is determined using a Black-Scholes option valuation method, which is a valuation technique that is acceptable for share-based payment accounting.
-Key assumptions in determining fair value include volatility, risk-free interest rate, dividend yield and expected term.
-The assumptions used in calculating the fair value of stock options represent our best estimates; however, these estimates involve inherent uncertainties and the application of management's judgment.
-As a result, if factors change and different assumptions are used, the stock-based compensation expense could be materially different in the future.
-In addition, we estimate the expected forfeiture rate and only recognize expense for those stock options expected to vest over the service period.
+Key assumptions in determining fair value of stock options represent our best estimates; however, these estimates involve inherent uncertainties and the application of management's judgment.
+As a result, if factors change and different assumptions are used, the stock-based compensation expense for those stock options expected to vest over the service period.
 We estimate the forfeiture rate considering the historical experience of our stock-based awards.
 If the actual forfeiture rate is different from the estimate, we adjust the expense accordingly.
 We record the expense for stock options and restricted stock units using a graded-vesting attribution method.